the1lab/1lab/src/Cat/Displayed/Instances/DisplayedFamilies.lagda.md

 ```
 -->

-# The Displayed Family Fibration
+# The displayed family fibration

 The [family fibration] is a critical part of the theory of fibrations,
 as it acts as a stepping off point for generalizing structure found